 - Accelerators

 Accelerators are used to decrease the setting time of concrete, especially in colder climates where the process can take longer.
 They help in speeding up the construction process with higher early concrete strength.
-However, these must be used in moderation, to avoid shrinkage and loss in concrete strength.
+However, these must be used in moderation, in order to avoid shrinkage and loss in concrete strength.

 - Water Reducing Admixtures/ Plasticisers